Gibberlings3/SpellRevisions/README.md

 # B. Installation.

 Installation is like any other WeiDU mod -- see [A New Player’s Guide to Installing and Playing Mods](https://www.gibberlings3.net/forums/topic/33164-a-new-player%E2%80%99s-guide-to-installing-and-playing-mods/).

+## B. 1.
+Command line.

 Assuming you have WeiDU [^1] installed and on the executable path [^2], just download the release zip file, unzip it with whatever archive unzipper your platform supports into some temporary location, and copy the folder [^3] `spell_rev` to your Baldur's Gate install directory.
 Then open a command line, change directory to the BG installation dir and do

 ```
 weinstall spell_rev
 ```

 and install the components you want.

+## B. 2.
+Double-clicking.

+If the command line is proving to be too difficult (e.g. Windows platform, do not have `weinstall` in the executable path, etc.), you can install as usual by double clicking the executable installer.
+For a *source release* that does not come with an executable installer, you can proceed as follows:

+* Do the same download, copy into BG installation dir, etc. as in previous point B. 1.
+* Download any, relatively recent updated, mod with such an installer, e.g. [Tweaks Anthology](https://www.gibberlings3.net/files/file/973-the-tweaks-anthology/).
+* Grab its executable installer, rename it as `setup-spell_rev.exe` and drop it on the root dir of `spell_rev`.
+* Double-click the executable and proceed as usual.

 [^1]: latest version can be grabbed from [here](https://github.com/WeiDUorg/weidu/releases).